namedotcom/namecom-mcp/README.md

 #### Method A: Direct Configuration (Recommended)

-This approach will default to Name.com's test environment.
-Add this configuration to your AI tool's MCP config file:
+This approach uses Name.com's test environment by default.
+To get started, add the configuration below to your AI tool's MCP config file.
+Instructions for locating the MCP config files for a few common AI tools are provided after the configuration examples.

 ```json
 {